AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

            Reflection from interior cells with sign
            changed, :math:`q(-i) = -q(i)`.

--  We have interfaces to a fortran routine that fills ghost cells at domain boundaries based on the boundary condition type defined in the :cpp:`BCRec` object.
-It is the user’s responsibility to have a consisent definition of what the ghost cells represent.
+-  It is the user’s responsibility to have a consisent definition of what the ghost cells represent.
 A common option used in AMReX codes is to fill the domain ghost cells with the value that lies on the boundary (as opposed to another common option where the value in the ghost cell represents